Revised March 2021.

 The HAF is an organisation designed to create a dialogue between the allotments and the Council.
 The GCAA also tries to send one of our committee members to the Haringey Allotment Forum every time it meets.

 There is a very active YGC run by parents for children aged 13 or under, including a designated plot (85b).

 The Annual Show:

 The Annual Show is held on the 1st Sunday in September.
-Members come and show their fruit and veg, contribute produce to sell, as well as bric-a brac, teas, and participate in other events during the day.
+Members come and show their fruit and veg, contribute produce to sell.
+We also have a very successful Café open on the day.
 We welcome novice growers – there are no giant leeks at the GCAA show!
 The show schedule is emailed out at the beginning of May and is available from the shop and on the website.

 The Annual General Meeting is usually held each year.
 The AGM is an important meeting and determines the leadership you will have in the following year, as well as enabling you to vote on various issues.